 Examples of Non-Tariff Barriers

-Licenses are one of the most common instruments that most countries use to regulate the importation of goods.
-The license system allows authorized companies to import specific commodities that are included in the list of licensed goods.
+Licenses are one of the most common instruments that countries use to regulate the importation of goods.
+A license system allows authorized companies to import specific commodities that are included in the list of licensed goods.